phunware/maas-analytics-android-sdk/README.md

 Documentation
 ------------

-MaaSCore documentation is included in the Documents folder in the repository as both HTML and as a .jar.
+MaaS Core documentation is included in the Documents folder in the repository as both HTML and as a .jar.
 You can also find the latest documentation here: http://phunware.github.io/maas-core-android-sdk/